oqolarte/oblong/content/project/site.md

 Truth be told, Hugo's learning curve is steep, especially if you're like me with no "real" coding experience.
 Maybe it helps when you've been dealing with software programming for a while.
 Your mileage may vary.

+As with everything else, it's important to be patient and willing to read the documentation.
+Some documentations are good, some are bad, some don't even exist!
+In any case, you can also ask the community if you're stuck somewhere.
+Hugo has a decent documentation[^4].

 My process involves a lot of trial and error to get this site looking the way it is now, simple as it is.

 Honestly, though, Hugo may be too complex of a generator for a simple website such as this one.